storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 For program calls to be routed through Object Mount, they must use

 - [Directly Intercepted](#direct-interception-with-object-mount-cli) using the `cuno` command line or `LD_PRELOAD` environment variable;
-- or the program must be pointed to a [Object Mount Mount](#object-mount-mount) (a custom FUSE mount) set up using `cuno mount`.
+- or the program must be pointed to a [Object Mount on FUSE](#object-mount-on-fuse) (a custom FUSE mount) set up using `cuno mount`.

-There is also [Object Mount FlexMount](#object-mount-flex-mount), which makes use of both Direct Interception and a Object Mount Mount as a fallback.
+There is also [Object Mount FlexMount](#object-mount-flex-mount), which makes use of both Direct Interception and a Object Mount on FUSE as a fallback.

 ## Direct Interception with Object Mount CLI